-Piggly Wiggly®, America's first true self-service grocery store, was founded in Memphis, Tenn. in 1916 by Clarence Saunders.
-In grocery stores of that time, shoppers presented their orders to clerks who gathered the goods from the store shelves.
-Saunders, a flamboyant and innovative man, noticed that this method resulted in wasted time and expense, so he came up with an unheard-of solution that would revolutionize the entire grocery industry: he developed a way for shoppers to serve themselves.
+Piggly Wiggly®, America's first true self-service grocery store, was founded in Memphis, Tennessee in 1916 by Clarence Saunders.
+In grocery stores of that time, shoppers presented their orders to clerks who then gathered the goods from the store shelves.
+Saunders, a dynamic and innovative man, noticed that this method resulted in wasted time and expense, so he came up with an unheard-of solution that would revolutionize the entire grocery industry: he developed a way for shoppers to serve themselves.

-Piggly Wiggly Corporation, established by Saunders when he opened the first store in Memphis, secured the self-service format and issued franchises to hundreds of grocery retailers for the operation of Piggly Wiggly stores.
+Piggly Wiggly Corporation, which Saunders established when he opened his first store in Memphis, secured the self-service format and issued franchises to hundreds of grocery retailers to operate their own Piggly Wiggly® stores.

-The original Piggly Wiggly Corporation became owner of all Piggly Wiggly properties: the name, the patents, etc., and Saunders began issuing stock in the Corporation.
-The stock was successfully traded on the New York Stock Exchange for some time, but through a series of stock transactions in the early 1920s, Saunders lost control of Piggly Wiggly and had no further association with the company.
+Piggly Wiggly Corporation became the owner of all Piggly Wiggly® properties - the name, the patents, etc., and Saunders began issuing company stock soon after.
+The stock was successfully traded on the New York Stock Exchange for some time, but through a series of trades in the early 1920s, Saunders lost control of Piggly Wiggly® and had no further association with the company.

-Piggly Wiggly Corporation continued to prosper as franchiser for the hundreds of independently owned grocery stores allowed to operate under the Piggly Wiggly name and during the next several decades, functioned successfully under various owners.
+Despite Saunders’ departure, Piggly Wiggly Corporation continued to prosper as a franchiser for hundreds of independently owned grocery stores operating under the Piggly Wiggly® name.

 Piggly Wiggly's introduction of self-service grocery shopping truly revolutionized the grocery industry.
 In fact, many of the conveniences and services that American shoppers now enjoy were introduced first by Piggly Wiggly®.

-Until the time of his death in October, 1953, Saunders was developing plans for another automatic store system called the "Foodelectric."
-But the store, which was to be located two blocks from the first Piggly Wiggly store, never opened.
+At the time of his death in October 1953, Saunders was developing plans for yet another automated grocery store system he called the "Foodelectric."
+His new automated store, which was to be located just two blocks from his first Piggly Wiggly® store, never opened.

 Clarence Saunders never fulfilled his dream of opening a truly automated store.
-Sadly, his death came just as the full impact of his better idea for grocery merchandising was becoming apparent.
-Saunders' creative genius was decades ahead of his time.
+Sadly, he passed away just as the full impact of his better idea for grocery merchandising was becoming apparent.
+Saunders' entrepreneurial genius was decades ahead of his time.

-Today there are more than 600 Piggly Wiggly stores serving communities in 17 states.
-All Piggly Wiggly stores are independently owned and operated, and are located primarily throughout the Southeast and as far north as Wisconsin.
+Today there are more than 530 Piggly Wiggly stores serving communities in 17 states.
+All Piggly Wiggly® stores are independently owned and operated, and though they are located primarily in the Southeast, there are Piggly Wiggly® stores and as far north as Wisconsin.

-Piggly Wiggly, LLC is an affiliate of C&S Wholesale Grocers, Inc., ranked as the 10th largest privately held company in the nation by Forbes magazine in 2010.
-For more than 90 years, C&S has provided first-class warehousing and distribution services to its customers.
+Piggly Wiggly, LLC is an affiliate of C&S Wholesale Grocers, Inc., which ranked as the 10th largest privately-held company in the US by Forbes magazine in 2010.
+For over 90 years, C&S has provided first-class warehousing and distribution services to its customers.
 From more than 50 warehouse facilities throughout the United States, C&S serves some of the largest supermarket chains in the nation.
 Their corporate offices are located in Keene, N.H.